M-RAL/.github/profile/README.md

 - 🔗 Supplying Edge and Gateway modules designed for seamless integration.
 - 🧠 Leveraging the newest advancements in AI and Web3 DApps for our projects.
 - 🚀 Promoting Science & Technology in the fields of airspace, robotics, and AI.
-- 🤖 Advocating for ethical AI usage to guide responsible innovation.
+- 🤖 Social Robotcis, advocating for ethical AI usage to guide responsible innovation in robotics.
 - 🛡️ Promoting safety in flying robotics to establish Flying Ethics that go beyond regulation.